-This test is offered only when there are certain structural changes seen on an ultrasound scan.
+An SNP test is offered when there are certain structural changes seen on an ultrasound scan.

 The SNP array test:

-This test looks for chromosomal changes in more detail than the QF-PCR or karyotype test.
+This test looks for chromosomal changes in more detail than the QF-PCR test.

 These results are usually ready within about 14 calendar days.

-Sometimes it takes a bit longer to complete these tests (this does not mean there is more chance of a problem with your baby).
+Sometimes it takes up to 21 calendar days to complete these tests (this does not mean there is more chance of a structural or chromosomal anomaly with your baby).

 Occasionally, in about 0.4% (1 in 250) of tests you will not get a result.
 If this happens, you may be offered another amniocentesis.

-In some cases a SNP array test may give a result that is not clear.
+In some cases an SNP array test may give a result that is not clear.
 Your obstetrician will discuss this with you if this happens.

-The SNP array test will show the sex of your baby.
+The SNP array test carried out when there are certain structural changes seen on an ultrasound scan will show the sex of your baby.
 If you do not want to know the sex of your baby, please tell your midwife or obstetrician.